Employer Obligations Increased by New Jersey’s New WARN Act

 - Broadens the definition of “mass layoff” to include part-time employees when calculating the number of employees being terminated

 - Expands the law to apply to all employer’s locations within the state of New Jersey rather than an isolated establishment

 - Requires employers to provide notice of a shutdown or mass layoff at least 90 days in advance of the event

 - Requires employers to pay affected employees severance equivalent to a week’s wages for each year of service

 - Implements an employer’s obligation to pay an additional four weeks of severance if the employer fails to provide the statutory 90 days’ notice

 As a result of the foregoing, New Jersey employers now face new obstacles when managing mass layoffs.

 If you would like more information on this issue or if your business needs employment law guidance, please contact Santomassimo Davis LLP.
-At Santomassimo Davis LLP, our team of lawyers experienced in compliance can help effectively minimize your company’s risk and avoid the unnecessary liabilities many businesses unknowingly face.
-Please consider our Outside General CounselTM program as a solution to help effectively address your company’s compliance issues.
-For more information, call us at (201) 712-1616 or (212) 972-0786, or contact us online.
+Our team of lawyers, experienced in compliance, can help effectively minimize your company’s risk and avoid the unnecessary liabilities many businesses unknowingly face.

 Understanding how this affects the small business economy is part of our job, as we primarily focus on providing expert Outside General Counsel for a variety of law firms and legal issues related to Corporate and Business Law in New Jersey, New York and Pennsylvania.

 Thanks for reading our latest blog talking about topical legal issues facing small businesses.
 Learn more from our Outside General Counsel Blogs.